koteshrv/Coursera/An-Introduction-to-Programming-the-Internet-of-Things/README.md

 # An Introduction to Programming the Internet of Things Specialization

-Coursera [An Introduction to Programming the Internet of Things](https://www.coursera.org/specializations/iot) is offered by University of California, Irvine.
+[An Introduction to Programming the Internet of Things](https://www.coursera.org/specializations/iot) offered by University of California, Irvine.

 # Overview